Kick-Ass (franchise): Video games

 In April 2010, it was confirmed that Kick-Ass would have a tie-in game to accompany its release, and that it would be a beat 'em up combat video game, released on iOS and PlayStation Network (PSN) developed and published by Frozen Codebase (published by WHA Entertainment for the PSN version).
 The iOS version of the game was released on April 17, 2010, but had since been pulled from the Apple App Market.
 The PlayStation Network version of the game was released on April 29, 2010 in North America and May 5, 2010 in Europe.
 On August 14, 2014, Freedom Factory Studios released a beat 'em up sequel, Kick-Ass 2: The Game, based on the movie Kick-Ass 2.

-Marketing
+Merchandise

 Funko released Pop!
 Wacky Wobbler bobblehead figures of Kick-Ass, Hit-Girl and Red Mist in 2011.